snubwoody/wakunguma.com/src/articles/rust-performance.md

 I think a lot of slow compiling rust crates are due to misused or abused features.
 The worst case for me has been the `windows` crate and `bevy`.

-Well unfortunately for rust the competition is stiff.

-Build scripts...

-> First of al rust heavily uses generics.
+> First of all rust heavily uses generics.
 That means basically most of your dependence
 > tree must compile a new branch for every type you create and use.

 > Second is optimizations on memory layout for every type/branch that can also trigger